ZILtoid1991/pixelperfectengine/docs/formats/imbc.md

 Intelligent MIDI Bytecode.

-## Background and rationale behind creating the M2 formats
+## Background and rationale behind creating the IMBC formats

 * There's no known MIDI 2.0 file formats.
 * Most other music command file formats also lack extensions for creating adaptive soundtracks.